apisnetworks/mod_evasive/SOURCES/README.md

 HTTP status code to send with blocked requests.
 Defaults to `403` (Forbidden).
 `429` is a more friendly value (Too Many Requests).

+#### DOSCanonicalize
+**Context:** server config, virtualhost, directory

+Trim query string from URI.
+When `DOSCanonicalize on`, /foo?bar and /foo are interpreted as /foo.
+When `DOSCanonicalize off`, both are distinct queries.
+Disable this feature for sites that do not use a dispatcher to rewrite URIs.

 ## TWEAKING APACHE